AleksandrRogov/DynamicsWebApi/.github/README.md

 import { DynamicsWebApi } from "dynamics-web-api";
 ```

-DynamicsWebApi does not fetch authorization tokens, so you will need to acquire them in your code and pass them back to the library.
+DynamicsWebApi does not fetch authorization tokens, thus you will need to acquire them in your code and pass them back to the library.
 Authorization tokens can be acquired using [Microsoft Authentication Library for Node](https://www.npmjs.com/package/@azure/msal-node) or you can write your own logic to retrieve the tokens.

 Here is an example using `@azure/msal-node`: